jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 It's one of the most interesting and exciting areas of research for Machine Learning in coming years, radically reducing the amount of data required to learn new concepts.
 One of the great promises of Deep Learning is that, with the power of the models and simple ways to share parameters between tasks, we should be able to make significant progress in multi-task learning.

-As I started to experiment in this area I came across a bit of a road block - while it was an easy to understand the architecture changes required to implement multi-task learning, it was harder to figure out how to implement it in Tensorflow.
+As I started to experiment in this area I came across a bit of a road block - while it was easy to understand the architecture changes required to implement multi-task learning, it was harder to figure out how to implement it in Tensorflow.
 To do anything but standard nets in Tensorflow requires a good understanding of how it works, but most of the stock examples don't provide helpful guidance.
 I hope the following tutorial explains some key concepts simply, and helps those who are struggling.

 ## What We Are Going To Do